idsecurity/LDIFTransform/README.md

 `java -jar LDIFTransform-1.3.jar doc/dn.properties ./input.ldif ./output.ldif TranslateDN changetype none NoSort`

+- How to run with additional JAR files on the class path and with a custom JavaScript transform file

+`java -cp .\Ldiftransform-1.3.jar;lib\* se.idsecurity.LDIFTransform.LDIFTransform ..\..\doc\initialimport.properties "users.ldif" "users-initial.ldif" ..\..\doc\initialimport.js none NoSort`

 # Skipping entries
 Since v1.3 it is possible to skip entries from being copied from the input LDIF to the output LDIF by setting the entry DN in a transformer to `ignore`.
 For an example see the `doc\fullName.js` transformer.